Zikai-Chen/MA-YOLO/README.md

 Usage Guidelines
 ===
-Requirements.txt contains the required environment configuration.
-You can configure the yolo environment through the following code: pip install -r requirements.txt
+Requirements.txt contains the required environment configuration, and the yolo environment can be configured through the following code: pip install -r requirements.txt